 Red Banks real estate is some of the most expensive in Mississippi, although Red Banks house values don't compare to the most expensive real estate in the U.S.

-Red Banks is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Red Banks, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Red Banks’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Red Banks is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Banks who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Red Banks has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Red Banks has few renters and college students.
 But the biggest reason it is quieter in Red Banks than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Red Banks may be for you.